Open Days in 2025

 Alexander Pope’s Grotto is the last remaining part of his famous villa and gardens, which he built in 1720 on the banks of the Thames at Twickenham.
 A mine of minerals gathered from all parts of the world, it is listed as Grade 2* and as Heritage at Risk ‘Of outstanding national importance’.
 It is loaded with significance for British culture and for the birth of the English Landscape Garden Movement, described by Mavis Batey as ‘A seminal event in in the 18th century search to establish man’s relationship to nature’.

-Since the Trust started opening the grotto regularly to the public in 2016 approximately 3000 people have explored its passages and minerals, and its popularity continues, even in its present shabby condition, drawing Londoners, students and enthusiasts from all over the world.
+Since the Trust started opening the grotto regularly to the public in 2016 more than 5000 people have explored its passages and minerals, drawing Londoners, students and enthusiasts from all over the world.
+Our conservation project finished in 2024 and we plan to hold regular public Open Days each year.

 The conservation of Pope’s Grotto has been supported by The National Lottery Heritage Fund.